MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/understand-proposal-workflow.md

 search.appverid: MET150
 description: "Learn about proposals to help you buy Microsoft products and services."
 ROBOTS: NOINDEX
-ms.date: 04/28/2022
+ms.date: 07/08/2022
 ---

 # Understand the Microsoft proposal workflow

 A proposal is a formal offer from Microsoft for your organization to buy Microsoft products and services.
-You work directly with a Microsoft representative to determine the specific products, services, and terms for your proposal.
+Proposals represent large orders that your organization’s procurement or IT department place with Microsoft.

-A Microsoft representative drafts a proposal that contains the items that you and your representative discussed.
-The representative sends you an email that has a link to the Azure marketplace portal.
+Before the proposal workflow begins, your procurement department works directly with a designated Microsoft representative to determine the specific products and services your organization needs.
+Next, your Microsoft representative drafts a proposal and sends your procurement department an email with a link to accept the proposal in the Azure marketplace portal.
 The site contains the proposal prepared specifically for you and your organization.

-After you receive the notification email, follow the link to the proposal site.
-After you sign in to the site, you can start the proposal review process.
+After you follow the link and sign in to the proposal site, you can start the proposal review process.
+After you complete the proposal review and check out, you receive an invoice for the purchased products as per the billing plan you selected.
+To learn how billing works for proposals, see [Understand invoicing](#understand-invoicing) below.

 ## Prerequisites for buying items with a proposal